Emanuele98/VOI_BLE_comms/CTU/README.md

     - ble_central_on_static_chr_read
       - When the CRU static characteristic has been read;
       - It unpacks the CRU static characteristic and compiles its content within its peer structure;
-      - Then, it writes without response to the CTU static characteristic;
     - ble_central_on_write_cccd
-      - Handles both the writing process for the CRU alert characteristic and the cccd subscription (to enable notifications on CTU);
+      - Handles cccd subscription (to enable notifications on CTU);
     - ble_central_on_subscribe
       - read the first dynamic chr
     - ble_central_on_control_enable
       - only if the peer is an A-CTU, it checks the presence of the Control chr
     - ble_central_wpt_start
-      - Creates a task and a semaphore and assigns them to the new peer;
+      - Creates a FreeRTOS task and assigns it to the new peer;

-    After all those steps, the peer is connected and registered for the WPT service.
+    After all those steps, the peer is connected and registered for the WPT service:
-        - Keep reading the Dynamic chr (at least every 20ms) and check if any Alert is detected (a field of dyn chr is filled with alert status).
+        --> the master keeps reading its Dynamic chr and check if any Alert are detected (a field of dyn chr is filled with alert status);
+        --> if an alert is detected, the master read the Alert chr to undestand its nature and react accordingly.

 - **Localization process**

-    If the peer is a CRY, the localization process starts (ble_central_on_localization function);
+    If a connected CRU does not have a defined position (_peer->position = 0_) the localization process happens:
     - Basically:
+        - All these scooters are set as to-be-checked (_set_scooters_tobechecked_);
-        - Switch on a pad and wait a reasonable amount of time to see the change in the rx side;
+        - Switch on a pad and wait a reasonable amount of time to see the change in the rx side (`MIN_SWITCH_TIME`);
-        - Read the Dynamic characteristic to know `Vrect`.
-Above the treshold?
+        - Check these scooters reading their Dynamic characteristic to know `Vrect` and reset their to-be-checked variable.
+        - Is the rx voltage above the treshold? (`VOLTAGE_LOW_THRESH`)
             - If yes, the position of CRU is known and we move on;
-        - If not, we try the same process with the next pad;
+            - If not and all scooters have been checked, we try the same process with the next pad (_pass_the_baton_);
+        - These processes are located in _ble_central_on_AUX_CTU_dyn_read_ and _ble_central_on_localization_process_.
+        - To double check the localization was correct, the scooter must receive `VOLTAGE_FULL_THRESH_ON` in the first 10 seconds of the charging.
     - Restrictions:
-        - Only one CRU can undergo the localization process per time to avoid misunderstandings;
-        - If position not found after a predefined amount of time, it disconnects to allow other CRU to try the process.
+        - If position not found after `MAX_LOC_CHECKS` attempts, the scooter must wait `MIN_TIME_AFTER_LOC` to prioritize others to be found.

-- **Signal reception**
+- **Fully charged**

-    On any signal reception, the event handler that was described before will handle any events related to those signals.
-For example, a notification will trigger a notification event in `ble_central_gap_event` and parse all bytes from the characteristic that triggered this specific notification (for the CTU, notifications are in fact alerts from the CRU).

-- **Peer task handling**

-    Here the description covers only CRU; however, the A-CTU peer task handling follows almost the same procedure with similar functions (e.g. ble_central_AUX_CTU_task_handle).

-    - Any CRUs peer structure will be assigned a task handle and a binary semaphore handle;
-    - All CRUs will run simultaneously on the `ble_central_CRU_task_handle` function and periodically read the dynamic characteristic when available;
-    - The availabiliy of this characteristic depends on the semaphores state bit;
-    - If the semaphore is taken and has yet to be given back, the peer task will simply wait for a short period of time and iterate once more.
-Only when the semaphore is given will this task trigger a read procedure on the dynamic characteristic;
-    - The semaphore is taken (in `ble_central_CRU_task_handle`);
-    - The semaphore is given back (in `ble_central_on_CRU_dyn_read`).

-## **Non-volatile storage (NVS)**

-Currently, the static values needed for the CTU are all stored in a separate partition from the application partition.
-This partition is named NVS and has to be programmed (flashed) before a CTU application can run properly.
+     - Whenever a scooter reaches the fully charged state, the charging must be stopped.
+However, the scooter must stay connected as the charging pad is not available        for others.
+     - `fully_charged[]` is used to keep track of the fully charged scooters, while their relative charge_complete field contained in the peer structure tells wheter           the scooter needs to be disconnected in the killing process.
+Indeed, ble_central_kill_CRU is called after receiving the notifications as its treated as an             alert.
+     - Since the CRU is currently lacking an accelerometer sensor, in order to know if the scooter is still placed on the pad the RSSI value is repeatedly checked:
+        - when it is found below `MINIMUM_FULLY_CHARGED_RSSI` for 5 consecutive checks, it means the scooter left and the pad is available for others.

+- **Undesidered alerts managament**
+If, for some reason, the CTU should not care about an alert from a peripheral, it needs not only to avoid taking actions but also to read its Static Chr to reset the alert variable inside the peripheral unit. (this has been done for undesidered FOD and OV on pad 3).

+### **WiFi (wifi.c)**

+The WiFi unit is pretty dumb.
+After connecting to `WIFI_SSID` with `WIFI_PASS` (which can be configured in Menuconfig), it connects to the broker.
+Whenever a disconnection happen, a forced reconnections is done.
+Please bear in mind that the ESP32 modules only has 2.4 GHz capabilities.

+### **SD Card (sd_card.c)**
+This module exploits the https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/sdspi_host.html.
+If the installation of the peripheral fails, it won't try.

+### **Peer (peer.c)**

+Internal structure for CTU peer module.
+The peer is the main container for any peripherals context.
+All things relating to peripherals are incorporated into this module.
+It also implements all the functions necessary to create, fill and destroy peers dynamically.

+### **DHT22 sensor (DHT22.c)**

+Temperature and Humidity sensor.
+Provides value and checks every `PERIODIC_AMBIENT_TEMP_TIMER` whether it's too cold to enable any charging through the variable `TOO_COLD`.
+Also, NVS values about the reconnection times are refreshed here as very CPU expesive.

 ## **`idf.py` tool**